 Kilimanjaro Rongai Route

-The Rongai route is basically one long hike with a very gentle gradient.
-This means it’s a relatively easy route as it doesn’t have the steep climbs of some the other routes to conquer.
-It’s the only route that approaches the summit from the northern side of the mountain, near the Kenyan border, and is the least crowded of the seven Kilimanjaro routes.
+The Rongai route is the only route that approaches the summit from the northern side of the mountain, near the Kenyan border.
+It’s one of the least crowded of the seven Kilimanjaro routes.
 It’s recommended to do the seven-day itinerary (as opposed to the six-day itinerary) as the topography of this trail doesn’t afford many opportunities to ‘climb high, sleep low’.
 The seven day itinerary includes an acclimatisation day at Mawenzi Tarn Camp, which gives your body time to acclimatise.

 Follow Alice’s view